otwcode/otwarchive/public/stylesheets/masters/low_vision_default/README.md

 * Enlarges the `pre` and `textarea` text by 200% so it scales in Firefox
 * Swaps a lot of margins and padding into percentages so they don't scale up as much and crowd out the text
-* Takes off the header andfooter texture and makes it flat
+* Takes off the header and footer texture and makes it flat

 There's not a lot else done with colors/images on the grounds you're probably overriding in your browser.